Leave the Light On (EP)

-Leave the Light On is the debut EP by American country music artist Bailey Zimmerman.
-It was released on October 14, 2022, via Warner Music Nashville.
+Leave the Light On is the debut EP by American country music singer Bailey Zimmerman.
+It was released on October 14, 2022, by Warner Music Nashville and Elektra Records.
 Despite receiving mixed critical reviews upon release, it debuted in the top ten of the Billboard 200.
-His number one hits on the country music airplay charts include: Fall in Love, Rock and a Hard Place.
+His number one hits on the country music airplay charts include: "Fall in Love" and "Rock and a Hard Place".

 Content

 The EP was preceded by the singles "Fall in Love" and "Rock and a Hard Place", the former of which charted in the top 10 on Country Airplay.
-It was also preceded by the songs "Where It Ends" and "Never Leave."
+It was also preceded by the songs "Where It Ends" and "Never Leave".
 Zimmerman co-wrote all but two of the EP's tracks.

 Critical reception

 Stephen Thomas Erlewine of AllMusic praised the song "From the Fall" as offering "slight echoes of sighing '70s soft rock, offering an appealing bit of sweetening", but was critical of the EP overall, such as the song "Where it Ends" in which Zimmerman's vocals and guitar play were compared to that of "a Southern-fried Chad Kroeger".

 Lesley Janes of The Nash News offered a more positive review, stating in part, "The way he sings about true heartbreak feels authentic and new at the same time".